Generic Name: imipenem/cilastatin (IM-i-PEN-em/SYE-la-STAT-in)

 - if you have allergies to medicines, foods, or other substances

 - if you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to a penicillin antibiotic (eg, amoxicillin) or cephalosporin antibiotic (eg, cephalexin)

-- if you have kidney problems, a history of seizures or central nervous system problems (eg, brain lesions), or you are in shock
+- if you have kidney, liver, or heart problems; severe high blood pressure; a history of seizures or central nervous system problems (eg, brain lesions); you have been very ill or weakened; or you are in shock

 - if you are on dialysis